xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 We'd like to improve compatibility, add a default repo for next updates/patches and obviously improve our build process (that wasn't merely a process for now, but more a pile of various manual stuff).
 The build process is vital to keep up the pace and then later including extra features!

 > Stay tuned on all our coming news by registering here!
 We also have a [Twitter account](https://twitter.com/xcpng).

+## Sponsors

+We'd like to thanks again all our invididual backers, but also all the sponsors.
+There is now a dedicated page listed there: https://xcp-ng.github.io/sponsors